 What can your CIL do now?

-A consumer, who is regarded as a leader in the disability community, claims that COVID-19 is "no big deal" and proclaims that no one should wear a mask.
+A consumer, who is regarded as a leader in the disability community, claims that COVID-19 is "no big deal" and proclaims that no one should get a vaccine.

 How can your CIL respond?